 To improve the quality of education and retention of children, especially girls, in eight schools serving five rural communities and 3,300 children in Northern Ghana.

-The Community Education and Support for Education (CASE) project continues off the work of previous projects that RAINS has completed in the past, including the Childhood Regained Project.
+The Community Action and Support for Education (CASE) project continues off the work of previous projects that RAINS has completed in the past, including the Childhood Regained Project.